How NCWV lawmakers voted in Washington

 Yea: McKinley

-Appeals Court Judge: The Senate confirmed the nomination of Gabriel Sanchez to serve as a judge on the Ninth Circuit Court of Appeals.
-A California state appeals court judge since 2018, Sanchez was previously a legal affairs official in that state's gubernatorial branch and a private practice lawyer.
-A supporter, Sen. Alex Padilla, D-Calif., said Sanchez "has long been held in high esteem in California's legal circles.
-He brings thoughtfulness and empathy to every decision that he makes."
+Appeals Court Judge: The Senate confirmed the nomination of Holly Thomas to serve as a judge on the U.S. Ninth Circuit Court of Appeals.
+Thomas, a California Superior Court judge for Los Angeles County since 2018, was previously a Justice Department lawyer and lawyer for the New York government.
+A supporter, Sen. Dianne Feinstein, D-Calif., said: "Judge Thomas has a breadth of experience and knowledge that would make her well-suited to sit on the Ninth Circuit."
+An opponent, Sen. Dan Sullivan, R-Alaska, said senators were being denied the chance to meet with Thomas and other judicial nominees to evaluate them before a confirmation vote.
 The vote, on Jan.
-12, was 52 yeas to 47 nays.
+20, was 48 yeas to 40 nays.

 Yea: Manchin